 Up until 1941 there was no Metasequoia in the fossil record but its fossil remains were abundant across the northern hemisphere, with an especially strong concentration in eastern Oregon.
 There was no Metasequoia because these fossils were thought to be three other species of tree.
 In 1941 Metasequoia as its own genus appeared when a Japanese botanist, Shigeru Miki, realized that it was all the same plant.

 The big discovery, though, happened three years later.
 Zhan Wang, a professor of forestry, investigating reports of an unusual tree in a remote valley in China, collected samples of what he thought at the time was a water pine, but he wasn’t so sure.
-The locals though the tree special and had built a shrine beneath it.
+The locals thought the tree special and had built a shrine beneath it.
 Academic researchers thought it special, too, when they saw Zhan Wang’s cuttings and cones and sent for more samples.

 It was Metasequoia, alive somehow after being extinct for millions of years.
 The news was a sort of biological bombshell in the botany world and it caught the attention of the public, the New York Times of February 1, 1948 sharing the news that the Arnold Arboretum of Harvard University had successfully obtained seeds and cuttings of the few trees that had been found, hoping to stave off a real extinction of tree, soon to be called a dawn redwood.